Rizwan-Ishaq/SocialGraphPage/index.md

 Something that came across as quite surprising was the total absence of women in the among the most influential philosophers - not even in the more recent periods of history (I had a small glimpse of hope, when I saw the name _Hilary Putnam_ - but I was too assumptious, _Hilary_ was indeed an American man).

-Concluding on the discoveries, we have made a list of what we now know, we know toot little of, __Further Reading__, for us to dig more into.
+Concluding on the discoveries, we have made a list of what we now know, we know too little of, __Further Reading__, for us to dig more into in the future.

 <h4 id="further_reading">Further Reading</h4>